Impact Mapping: Connecting Work to Goals

 He tries to find a place for it.
 “It could go under farms – help them commit supply reliably?”

 Lee pushes back.
-“Would a dashboard showing yield trends actually change whether a farm commits supply?
-Or is that information that’s nice to have?”
+“Would a dashboard showing yield trends actually change whether a farm commits supply?”

 Maya is honest.
 “The farms I work with commit supply because I ring them on Tuesday and ask what they’ve got.
-An analytics dashboard wouldn’t change that behaviour.
-What would help is if they could just text me when something’s gone wrong – the shortfall reporting tool.”
+A dashboard wouldn’t change that.
+What would help is if they could just text me when something’s gone wrong.”

 Tom’s dashboard is interesting software.
 It’s not goal-critical.
 The map makes that visible.

-Meanwhile, “pause subscription” is sitting on the map under the most important impact of all: keeping existing subscribers.
+Meanwhile, “pause subscription” is under the most important impact: keeping existing subscribers.
 Jas mentions that three subscribers have already cancelled because they were going on holiday and couldn’t skip a week.
-They didn’t churn because of bad produce or poor delivery.
+They didn’t churn because of bad produce.
 They churned because there was no pause button.

 Prioritising with the map